Your home says a lot about who you are.

 However, these links should be a good minority in your backlink profile.
 If the number increases over time, the pattern gets suspicious.

-Monitor Backlinks can help you find out about niche relevancy of backlinks with the Link From column, showing you not only the backlink but even the anchor text and the content of the HTML title tag of the linking page.
+Monitor Backlinks can help you find out about niche relevancy of backlinks with the Linking Page column, showing you not only the backlink but even the anchor text and the title of the linking page.

 The backlink must have relevancy within the content or it might trigger spam filters, as well as the reader’s inner sentinel that tells them something’s very wrong about this link here.

 If you feel your backlink is out of place, it might be the sign of a past or ongoing negative SEO attack.

 Contact the webmaster and ask them to edit or remove the backlink before you proceed to disavow it.

 The link to your homepage must be contextual and powerful enough to drive traffic and sales, especially if placed very close to natural text with a well-crafted CTA.